-Connect to a PDF file in Power BI Desktop
+Connect to PDF files in Power BI Desktop

 In Power BI Desktop, you can connect to a PDF file and use the included data from the file, just like any other data source in Power BI Desktop.